dev-breeze-com/brzdm/README.md

   To launch brzdm, execute the brzdm binary, Use the -d option if you want it to run as a daemon in the background.

   Enter username and password to login.
-The desktop file must reside at /etc/X11/xinit/xinitrc.%desktop; and, is executed by default.
+The desktop file can be either /etc/X11/xinit/xinitrc.%desktop or /etc/X11/Sessions/%desktop;
+  and, is executed by default.
 The folder /usr/share/xsessions is used by default; and, the sessions entry is used for ordering the list of desktops.

   Special usernames (commands configurable in the config file):